arviz-devs/arviz/doc/source/contributing/docstrings.md

 For adding references to external libraries functions and objects, see {ref}`reference_external_libs`.
 For referencing ArviZ objects, follow {ref}`reference_arviz_objects`.

 ## See Also
 In ArviZ docs, we have a lot of interconnected functions both within the library and with external libraries and it can take a lot of time to search for the related functions.
-It is cruical to add the See Also section to save users time.
+It is crucial to add the See Also section to save users time.
 For adding the _See Also_ docstring section, you just need to add the function name.
 Sphinx will automatically add links to other ArviZ objects and functions listed in the _See Also_ section.